eCSE-MITgcm-ARCHER2/eCSE-archer2-eccov4r4/README.md

     360 cores : 2.25 hours

 And on Archer2 (secs) using the STDOUT.0000 file with ecse_ecco_check.sh:
-    96 cores : (1 node) : 3307
+    96 cores (1 node) : 3307
     192 cores (2 nodes) : 2239
-    360 cores (3 nodes) : 1970 (We noted a wide scatter of results with 360 cores, which was not understood.
-This was the best of three runs)
+    360 cores (3 nodes) : 1970

-Based on the processor count alone, there is low parallel efficiency (i.e. the ratio of actual speedup to the linear speedup) of 35%.
-This drop may represent a bottleneck in node-to-node communication.
+Based on the processor count alone, there is low parallel efficiency (i.e. the ratio of actual speedup to the linear speedup).
+This  may represent a bottleneck in node-to-node communication.

 The project report discusses the need to identify the cheapest (in terms of node hours), not just the fastest, configurations.
 This is with 96 cores.